LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 p sparky
 ```
 The object assigned to local variable `sparky` in the first example consists of the object encoding id and the class name.
 We access the `name` and `age` instance variables via the `attr_accessor`.
 In the second example, the object assigned to the local variable `sparky` consists of the object encoding id, the class name, ans instance variables `@name` and `@age` with their respective assigned values, becuase they are instantiated in the `initialize` method.

+Answer re-do
+In this code the instance variables `@name` and `@age` are initialized within the constructor method `initialize`.
+Whereas previously the `attr_accessor` methods initialized them.
+The values referenced by the instance variables `@name `and `@age` are set directly to them.
+Whereas before they are assigned to the instance variables using the getter methods `name` and `age`.